Cambridge University Conservative Association: 2012: BBC 'Wonderland' documentary

 On 9 August 2012, the BBC broadcast the documentary Young, Bright and on the Right as part of its Wonderland series.
 The episode followed two student political activists from deprived backgrounds, one of whom was former CUCA Committee member Chris Monk.
 The documentary attracted much press attention in the days following the broadcast, particularly at Monk's remark "The whole point of the [Cambridge University] Conservative Association is it gives you a chance to pretend to be a member of the upper classes for an afternoon".

 CUCA responded with a statement on its website, stressing its "disappointment that a documentary has aired which misrepresents Cambridge University Conservative Association...Contrary to the suggestions of the programme, CUCA is unfalteringly open to all.".

-2016: Save the Class Lists

-It was widely speculated after the victory of 'Save the Class Lists' in the Class Lists referendum that CUCA political machinery had been deployed by the campaign.

-2017: Burning money in front of the homeless

-On 2 February 2017, the communications officer on CUCA's executive committee was filmed on Snapchat attempting to set fire to a £20 note in front of a homeless person.
-The video showed the student dressed in white tie whilst trying to set the banknote alight, before the camera panned to the homeless person.
-The incident was reported to have taken place on Bridge Street, Cambridge.
-The event was reported to be reminiscent of the rumoured initiation process for Oxford's infamous Bullingdon Club, where students are said to have to burn a £50 note in front of a homeless person.

-CUCA issued a statement about the incident saying they wished to "disassociate [them]selves from the individual and his behaviour".
-CUCA maintained throughout the following media storm that the communications officer had not been at a CUCA event, and they had no explanation for his being in white tie.
-Before the story broke, a meeting was held between CUCA officials and the communications officer: as part of their first response, CUCA announced that the communications officer had resigned both his post and membership of the association in that meeting.
-In the event's aftermath, the then chairman of CUCA, Jim Matheson, wrote that he was "convinced that CUCA [had] something positive and healthy to offer the fabric of the university."

 2018: James Delingpole at a Chairman's Dinner

-In Lent 2018, it was widely reported that attendees at chairman's Dinner had walked out during the address from James Delingpole after he made a number of unpalatable jokes.
+In June 2018, it was reported that attendees at chairman's Dinner had walked out during the address from James Delingpole after he made a number of unpalatable jokes.
 Delingpole is reported to have advised attendees to raise enough money to pay for their children's private education, and joked about the sex abuse perpetuated by Jimmy Savile.
 Delingpole subsequently defended himself in The Spectator, while CUCA released a statement stating that they did not support the viewpoints that Delingpole stated.